Office-of-Digital-Services/California-Design-System/README.md

 For now, the files will be available in `node_modules/@cagovweb/design-system/dist`.

-> We'll make this more conventient as we learn more about how people want to consume this code from the NPM package.
+> We'll make this more convenient as we learn more about how people want to consume this code from the NPM package.

 ## Source